15 Best Email Marketing Programs (A Full Review)

 If your email sending schedule is irregular, a pay-as-you-go plan might be a better fit.
 Instead of a recurring monthly fee, you purchase email credits and use them as you send campaigns.
 This model offers incredible flexibility for businesses with fluctuating needs, such as seasonal retailers or companies that only send occasional newsletters.
 While it can be more cost-effective for infrequent senders, the price per email is often higher than with a monthly subscription.
 If you find yourself sending campaigns more consistently, you’ll likely save money by switching to a subscriber-based plan.
 It’s all about matching the pricing model to your sending habits.

-Analyze Your Cost Per Contact
+How to Calculate Your Cost Per Contact

 When you’re looking at pricing pages, it’s easy to get sticker shock.
 Instead of focusing only on the monthly cost, think about your return on investment (ROI).
 Email marketing is incredibly effective, with studies showing an average return of $36 for every $1 spent.
 To put the cost in perspective, calculate your cost per contact by dividing the monthly fee by your number of subscribers.
 Then, compare that figure to the value each subscriber brings to your business.
 This simple calculation helps frame your email marketing software not as an expense, but as an investment in a powerful revenue-generating channel.